darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 ---
-title: darktable-cli
+title: Ansel-cli
-id: darktable-cli
+id: Ansel-cli
 weight: 20
 draft: false
 author: "people"
 ---

-The `darktable-cli` binary starts the command line interface variant of darktable which allows images to be exported.
+The `Ansel-cli` binary starts the command line interface variant of Ansel which allows images to be exported.

 This variant does not open any display -- it works in pure console mode without launching a GUI.
 This mode is particularly useful for servers running background jobs.

-`darktable-cli` can be called with the following command line parameters:
+`Ansel-cli` can be called with the following command line parameters:

 ```
-darktable-cli [<input file or folder>]
+Ansel-cli [<input file or folder>]
               [<xmp file>]
               <output file or folder>
               [--width <max width>]